German submarine U-270: Third and fourth patrols

 She attacked the British frigate HMS Lagan which caused the warship to be declared a total loss.
 During an attack on a convoy in mid-Atlantic, the boat's pressure hull was cracked by depth charges dropped by the escorts; the submarine was forced to return to base.

 U-270 was attacked by a British B-17 Flying Fortress on 6 January 1944 and succeeded in shooting the aircraft down, but not before sufficient damage was caused to force the U-boat to curtail the patrol.

 Fifth patrol

-The submarine was returning to base after being attacked and badly damaged by a Vickers Wellington of No. 172 Squadron RAF, when she was attacked by a second Fortress, this time from 53 Squadron.
-This B-17 was also shot down, but did not cause any further damage to the boat.
+The submarine was returning to base after being attacked and badly damaged by a Vickers Wellington of No. 172 Squadron RAF, when she was attacked by a second bomber, this time from 53 Squadron.
+This B-24 was also shot down, but did not cause any further damage to the boat.
 Among the casualties here were Bert Peters, a former Victorian Football League player.